-Puffy vs. Purple Mattress Comparison 2021Updated on January 28, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Puffy vs. Purple Mattress Comparison 2021Updated on February 23, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Puffy and Purple are two movers and shakers in the online mattress world.
 Puffy made a name for itself when it appeared on the Ellen show back in 2017, while Purple was born thanks to a highly successful Kickstarter campaign.

 Both mattress companies use high-quality materials and sophisticated designs that promise a top-notch sleeping experience.
 Nevertheless, their variations in construction, price point, and sleep experience may make one or the other more appealing to you.
 We’ll run through the main differences between the Puffy vs. Purple mattress to help you decide.

 Puffy also sells a thicker mattress called the Puffy Lux, and Purple has developed several other mattresses, including the Purple Hybrid and Hybrid Premier mattresses.
 However, in this review, we’ll be focusing on the namesake Puffy and Purple mattresses.